NMRExchangeFormat/NEF/specification/Overview.md

     deposition must preserve the original names (possibly using a deposition-specific namespace for the new names).

-    4. For the common standard residues (22 amino acids, 4 DNA and 4 RNA nucleotides) the NEF standard will adopt the IUPAC nomenclature for residue types and wwPDB nomenclature for  variants, as well as IUPAC atom names.
+    4. For the common standard residues (22 amino acids, 4 DNA and 4 RNA nucleotides) the NEF standard will adopt the IUPAC nomenclature for residue types, as well as IUPAC atom names.
 For the standard residues we will use UPPER-CASE for atom names.
 For non-standard residues applications can make their own choices, although IUPAC or wwPDB nomenclature is recommended.
-It has to be decided which variants are formally part of the standard.
+For the current proposal residue variants are specified using a small subset of the RCSB residue variant codes (see below).
+It remains an outstanding issue whether this should be changed or expanded.

     5.  residue_type must be specified as the basic type in all cases (e.g. use HIS regardless of protonation state).